piotrkosecki/chimney/docs/src/main/tut/patchers.md

 ---
-layout: home
+layout: page
-title:  "Home"
+title:  "Patchers"
-section: "index"
+section: "patchers"
-position: 1
+position: 3
 ---

-# Index
+# Patchers

 Cats is a library which provides abstractions for functional programming in the [Scala programming language](https://scala-lang.org).